 - Imaginary monsters — the “thing” under the bed, etc.

 Validate, then move on.
-Once you know what the fear is, let your child know you’re taking it, and him, seriously.
+Once you know what the fear is, let your child know you’re taking it, and them, seriously.
 “When a kid says something’s scary, there’s a pretty good chance that we as adults don’t think it’s scary,” says Dr. Busman.
 “But we always want to start by validating their feelings.”
 For example, instead of “Oh come on, that wasn’t scary!” or “What is there to be afraid of?” try, “Wow, it sounds like you were scared!” or, “I know a lot of kids worry about that.”

-Once you’ve offered reassurance it’s important to move on quickly, says Dr. Busman. ”We don’t want to dwell on offering comfort around the scary thing, because even that can become reinforcing and take on a life of its own.”
-Instead, start talking about how you’ll work together to help him start feeling braver and get to the point where he’s able to manage the fear by himself.
+Once you’ve offered reassurance, it’s important to move on quickly, says Dr. Busman. ”We don’t want to dwell on offering comfort around the scary thing because even that can become reinforcing and take on a life of its own.”
+Instead, start talking about how you’ll work together to help them start feeling braver and get to the point where they are able to manage the fear by themselves.

 Make a plan.
 Work with your child to set reasonable goals.
-For example, if she usually needs you to sit in the room with her until she falls asleep, you could agree that by the end of the week she’ll try turning off the light and falling asleep on her own.
-Once you’ve set the goal, talk through the steps you’ll take to reach it, and be patient.
+For example, if they usually need you to sit in the room with them until they fall asleep, you could agree that by the end of the week, they’ll try turning off the light and falling asleep on their own.
+Once you’ve set the goal, talk through the steps you’ll take to reach it and be patient.

 For example, a plan might be:

-- Night one: Agree that you’ll read two books, turn off the lights, put on a nightlight and then sit there quietly with her (no talking or playing) until she falls asleep.
+- Night one: Agree that you’ll read two books, turn off the lights, put on a nightlight, and then sit there quietly with them (no talking or playing) until they fall asleep.

-- Night two: Read one book, then turn the lights off and nightlight on.
-You’ll leave the door cracked and be right outside, but not in the room.
+- Night two: Read one book, then turn the lights off and the nightlight on.
+You’ll leave the door cracked and be right outside but not in the room.

 - Night three: Read one book, then nightlight on and door closed.